Nixhah/Rhidalia/roll_in_the_hay.md

 No matter — how may we now lend our aid?
 And wherefore, Kotos, dost thou loose thy sword?

 *KOTOS unbuckles his sword and belt, laying them gently upon the ground.
 Footsteps approach.
-Enter CAPTAIN GELPHIS with armed guardsmen and two great mastiffs, his face writ with c are.*
+Enter CAPTAIN GELPHIS with armed guardsmen and two great mastiffs, his face writ with care.*

 **JACQUES:**
 Well met, good Gelphis!
 Glad I see a friend.